Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 Your bike’s charging system has three principal parts.

-Each of these components serves multiple functions and work in tandem with each other while the bike is running.
+Each of these components serves multiple functions and works in tandem with each other while the bike is running.

 If one of these components is not working, you may experience several problems with your bike, including the bike shutting off while riding.